temporalio/sdk-java/CONTRIBUTING.md

-# Developing cadence-java-client
+# Developing temporal-java-sdk

-This doc is intended for contributors to `cadence-java-client` (hopefully that's you!)
+This doc is intended for contributors to `temporal-java-sdk` (hopefully that's you!)

 **Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes